richthegeek/beatrix/README.md

 ## Job
 ### options
-`maxAttempts` (default: 1) - how many times should this job be retried before failing?
+* `maxAttempts` (default: 1) - how many times should this job be retried before failing?
-`timeout` (default: null) - how long in ms should we allow the processor to take before rejecting with a TimeoutError and potentially retrying?
+* `timeout` (default: null) - how long in ms should we allow the processor to take before rejecting with a TimeoutError and potentially retrying?
-`replyTimeout` (default: 5000) - how long should the requester wait before rejecting with a TimeoutError?
+* `replyTimeout` (default: 5000) - how long should the requester wait before rejecting with a TimeoutError?
 Note, the job may successfully resolve after this.
-`initialDelay` (default: 0) - should the first attempt be delayed?
+* `initialDelay` (default: 0) - should the first attempt be delayed?
-`delay` (default: 1000) - how many milliseconds should we delay between attempts?
+* `delay` (default: 1000) - how many milliseconds should we delay between attempts?
-`delayStrategy` (default: Exponential) - see [backoff-strategies](https://github.com/richthegeek/node-backoff-strategies) for available strategies.
+* `delayStrategy` (default: Exponential) - see [backoff-strategies](https://github.com/richthegeek/node-backoff-strategies) for available strategies.
-`maxDelay` (default: 86400000 (1 day)) - what is the longest between attempts, overriding any other delay results?
+* `maxDelay` (default: 86400000 (1 day)) - what is the longest between attempts, overriding any other delay results?

-A note on delays: by default it's Exponential at 1 second, so doubling every attempt: 1s, 2s, 4s, etc...
+>**A note on delays**: by default it's Exponential at 1 second, so doubling every attempt: 1s, 2s, 4s, etc...
 So the 5 attempts will occur at least 31 seconds after publishing.
 Tuning the maxAttempts/delay/maxDelay properties is something you should probably spend a lot of time on.
 And delays won't work at all if you don't use the x-delayed-message plugin!